bcrowe306/MPC-Studio-Mk2-Midi-Sysex-Charts/README.md

 This device really is a dumb device.
 To my knowledge there is no mode to set the pads in to automatically do this.
 Feedback si welcomed.
 I did however figure out the sysex messages for the pads and how to send them to the device to mimic this behavior.

+* Pad Numbers in code start at 0 and go to 15.
+So Pad 1 on the device, in code, is actually PAD 0.
+Thats how it is addressed in sysex messages too.
+Pad 1 in sysex code is *00*

 ### PAD LED Sysex break down
 Sysex data is sent in hex bytes ranging from 0-127 with start bytes and end bytes.
 Here is the PAD Color Code